-The medical department provides a responsive and accessible medical service from 7:45 am to 3:45 pm, Monday to Friday.
-This service is primarily for ASL students but also for ASL staff.
+The nurses office provides a responsive and accessible medical service from 7:45 am to 3:45 pm, Monday to Friday.
+This service is primarily for ASL students but also for ASL employees.

 Amy Curtis, RN